-As discussed above, TL alignment is connected with NH 114 A by several rural roads.
-Thus for the purpose of transmission line construction these existing roads would be used for approaching the tower footing.
-However in case at some of the tower location there are issues with regards to access the construction vehicle would ply over the agricultural field and no access road would be constructed.
-Accessibility map of the transmission line alignment is depicted in Figure 3.2.
+From above discussion is it apparent that there are National and State highways in the vicinity of the alignment.
+Also there are numerous village roads connecting with villages in this area with SH and NH.
+Therefore, for the purpose of construction, these existing roads would be used for approaching the tower base.
+However in case at some of the tower location there are issues with regards to access the construction vehicle would ply over the agricultural field.